-The Dept. of Library Science lab in Columbus School of Law Room 318 and Information Commons Room 315 are open and staffed for students and faculty during the following hours:
+The Department of Library and Information Science lab in Columbus School of Law Room 318 and Information Commons Room 315 are open and staffed for students and faculty during the following hours:

 For other times, you may request access in advance by emailing email@example.com.